- 1. Verify Your Website With Google Search Console

 While this is the same website, in the eyes of Google, these are considered two different websites.
 If you also consider the non-https URLs, then for a single domain, you can have four different variations.

 If you don’t tell Google which is your preference, it might get confused.
-The way to do this is by setting the canonical link element.
+To do this, set the canonical link element.

 This is how it looks like in HTML code: